-Following A Callout I Would Recommend The Follow would kecommend the Follow ing Action Tick (or type yes/no) Dealt With By Telephone - No Visit Visited Property Service Of S80 Notice Obtain Further Information Nuisance Was Not Heard OTHER YES CALLOUT DETAILS ADDRESS (Cause of complaint) 112 London Street Reading DATE 10 November 2017 DATE Friday TIME 11:50 HEARD AT (Place) St Giles Close ACTION TAKEN Received call from answering service at 11:50 - had called reporting loud music from After Dark Nightclub.
-Phoned at 12:00 and she informed me volume and that they could not sleep.
-12:55 - Arrived at property and could hear the music very loudly in the carpark to the flats.
-Entered property and sat in the tenant's bedroom where they would currently be.
-Could see the club through the window and could hear loud bass amplified music easily through the window whilst closed.
-The music was clearly club. arly coming from the After Dark 1:05 - music gets lower but still audible and then pick S back up again yen/loughy thin in likely due to the type of song.
-I was able to clearly de fine the beat and music of the song.
-The tenant informed me that the music started loudly at 11:40.
-I could also clearly hear the cheering of the crowd in the club also.
+• Following A Callout I Would Recommend The Fol lowing Action Tick (or type yes/no) Dealt With By Telephone - No Visit Visited Property Service Of S80 Notice Obtain Further Information Nuisance Was Not Heard OTHER YES CALLOUT DETAILS ADDRESS (Cause of complaint) 112 London Stree et Reading DATE 10 November 2017 DATE Friday TIME 11 :50 HEARD AT (Place) St Giles Close .30 ACTION TAKEN Received call from answering service at 11:50 - music from After Dark Nightclub. had called reporting loud Phoned and that they could not sleep. me that the music was very loud in 12:55 - Arrived at property and could hear the must flats.
+Entered property and sat in the tenant's bed Could see the club through the window and could it through the window whilst closed.
+The music was could. froom where they would currently be.
+1:05 - music gets lower but still audible and then p likely due to the type of song.
+I was able to clearly define the beat and music of the